18epedersen/normandy-e2e-tests/README.md

 Suite of end-2-end tests for Mozilla's Normandy Control Shield UI.

-Each scripts in the tests subdirectory exercises a different workflow of the UI.
+Each script in the tests subdirectory exercises a different workflow of the UI.
 The tests are ordered 1-8.
 The tests run sequentially, and the first (test1) will run first, and the last (test8) test will run last.

 The workflows tested are: